 Reverse Proxy and Webserver

 A reverse proxy is software which takes a request or a connection from a client and sends it to an upstream server.
-It may change some data if needed (for exmaple inject HTTP header or perform access control).
+It may change some data if needed (for example inject HTTP header or perform access control).
 A reverse proxy can be generic for any protocol, but is commonly used for HTTP(S).

 API